 ii.
 The 1st SWVR of UNV was released in 2011 with a focus on universal values for global well-being.
 The 2nd & 3rd reports were published in 2015 and 2018 respectively.

 iii.
 The SWVR report aims to enhance the recognition, facilitation, networking and promotion of Volunteerism globally.

 iv.
 Unique Features of SWVR are Robust evidence; Diverse voices; and Policy implications.

 The Key Findings of the 2022 SWVR:

 - Volunteerism can promote a culture of collaborative decision-making

 - Volunteerism offers diverse pathways to civic participation but remains unequal.

 - Volunteers build bridges.

-About United Nations Volunteers (UNV) programme:
+About the United Nations Volunteers (UNV) Programme:

 Executive Coordinator- Toily Kurbanov (Russian Federation)